 I have a thing for men’s neckties.
 I especially love the out of date vintage neckties that have funky colors and loud patterns, but you could use any old tie for this necktie upcycle.

 When I see neckties at thrift stores and garage sales I typically buy a few and try to keep them in the same color family so I can use them together on projects.
 Recently I found a few holiday neckties and scooped them up too.
 An old necktie will set you back 50 cents to a dollar, way less than you can buy or find beautiful scraps of fabric for anywhere else.
 Especially silk!
 Here is my latest haul plus a few I had already in my stash.
+I listed a few more necktie projects I’ve done at the bottom of this post!)

 After seeing some cute tassel necklaces around in stores for way more than I was willing to pay, I knew an easy (not to mention budget friendly) DIY was at hand.
+Real quick – are you new here?
+If so WELCOME!
+I love new friends, be sure to say hi in the comments and sign up to get the latest projects ASAP (not to mention a free print every month!)

 Supplies for Men’s Necktie Tassel Necklace: